lbryio/spee.ch/FAQ/what-is-speech.md

 It’s easy.
 Drag the image or video file of your choice into the center of the spee.ch homepage.

-spee.ch is currently best suited for web optimized MP4 video and standard image filetypes (JPEG, GIF).
+Spee.ch is currently best suited for web optimized MP4 video and standard image filetypes (JPEG, GIF).

 If you want to refer to a piece of content repeatedly, or to build a collection of related content, you could create a channel.
 Channels work both for private collections and for public repositories.
 There’s more info about how to do this [on the channel page](https://spee.ch/login).